mmu-webdesign/Level4-web-term-1/HTML/html02/02-debugging.md

 # Debugging HTML

 Writing HTML is fine, but what if something goes wrong, and you can't work out where the error in the code is?
-This article will introduce you to some tools that can help you find and fix errors in HTML.
+This chapter will introduce you to some tools that can help you find and fix errors in HTML.

 ## Debugging isn't scary